immersive-web/webxr-ar-module/spatial-tracking-explainer.md

 ### Stationary Frame of Reference
 A _stationary_ experience is one which does not require the user to move around in space.
 This includes several categories of experiences that developers are commonly building today.
 "Standing" experiences can be created by passing the `floor-level` subtype.
 "Seated" experiences can be created by passing the `eye-level` subtype.
 Orientation-only experiences such as 360 photo/video viewers can be created by passing the `position-disabled` subtype.

-It is important to note that `XRDevicePose` objects retrieved using the `floor-level` and `eye-level` subtypes may include position information as well as rotation information.
+It is important to note that `XRViewerPose` objects retrieved using the `floor-level` and `eye-level` subtypes may include position information as well as rotation information.
 For example, hardware which does not support 6DOF tracking (ex: GearVR) may still use neck-modeling to improve user comfort.
 Similarly, a user may lean side-to-side on a device with 6DOF tracking (ex: HTC Vive).
 It is important for user comfort that developers do not attempt to remove position data from these matrices and instead use the `position-disabled` subtype.
 The result is that `floor-level` and `eye-level` experiences should be resilient to position changes despite not being dependent on receiving them.

 #### Floor-level Subtype